 Ultra-low energy is the key component of Passive House.
 And, over the course of a year, a Passive House building uses no more than 15kWh, which is equivalent to 1.5 litres of oil per square meter of internal space.
-This is a reduction of 90 percent energy use for heating and cooling, when compared to a standard building.
+When compared to a standard building, there is a reduction of 90 percent energy use for heating and cooling,

 Reducing energy requirements further

 To further reduce the energy use it is important to use efficient electrical appliances.
 Whilst to run the mechanical ventilation with heat recover is negligible with it being roughly 2 kWh/m², which is less than an LED light bulb.